UCREL/Multilingual-USAS/README.md

 The script tests the following:

 1. The minimum header names exist.
+2. All fields/columns have a header name.
-2. All lines contain the minimum information e.g. no comment lines exist in the middle of the file.
+3. All lines contain the minimum information e.g. no comment lines exist in the middle of the file.

 ### Remove column